SocialiteProviders/Manager/README.md

 To make this possible, the OAuth2 provider class needs to extend `\SocialiteProviders\Manager\OAuth2\AbstractProvider`.

 Currently, not all providers in the Socialite Providers have this implemented.
-If you need this, submit and issue for the specific provider.
+If you need this, submit an issue for the specific provider.

 For the repositories that do support this, you can access it from the user object like so: `$user->accessTokenResponseBody`